p4ulor/Battleships/docs/problems.md

 This document describes the various errors that can be returned from an HTTP request to my API.

-This was part of the subject's contents:
+This was part of the curricular subject's contents:
 - https://labs.pedrofelix.org/notes/http/how-to-fail

 # Request-Error